 - You must have a valid TRV or eTA;

 - You have completed an immigration medical examination if required and the results are still valid.

-- Effective November 3, 2021, international students may be able to enter Canada more than 4 weeks prior to the start of their program provided they meet all other entry requirements and the time between their arrival and the start of their program of study is considered reasonable as determined by a CBSA official at the port of entry.
+- International students may be able to enter Canada prior to the start of their program provided they meet all entry requirements and the time between their arrival and the start of their program of study is considered reasonable as determined by a CBSA official at the port of entry.